 Getting To Townsend Wye Swimming Hole

-The swimming hole is located right at the entrance to the Great Smoky Mountains in Townsend, Tennessee, and in between Cades Cove and Gatlinburg.
+The swimming hole is located right at the entrance to the Great Smoky Mountains in Townsend, Tennessee, and is between Cades Cove and Gatlinburg.
 It’s about 45 minutes from Gatlinburg and a little over three hours from Greenville.

 We went there the same day we explored Cades Cove, an 11-mile one-way loop in the Great Smoky Mountains that was initially a settlement in the 1800s and is known for the high concentration of wildlife, especially black bears (we saw a mama bear and her two cubs on a recent trip!).
 Visiting these two places on the same day made for an exceptionally perfect time in the Smokies.